Having lived the cruising life aboard my small sailboat for several years, I now enjoy my life on land in Austin, TX.

-I began to make an escape plan, and save every spare dime that I could so that I could have enough to live on for four years before needing to work again.
-Unfortunately my friends, the older couple who were also planning their sailing escape, had to abandon their plan.
-My friend's wife developed a serious, degenerative condition in her spine and was told by her doctor to avoid any kind of activity that could result in an injury.
-He said that she could be left paralyzed by sudden jarring motions such as those possible on a ocean-going sailboat and this was enough to deter them.
-I was devastated for them, and considered abandoning my own live-aboard plan, yet they encouraged me to stick with it, and continued to teach me what they had learned as well as to introduce me to some of their friends who offered me sailing instruction.
+I began to make an escape plan and save every spare dime that I could so that I could have enough to live on for four years before needing to work again.
+Unfortunately, my friends – the older couple who were also planning their sailing escape – had to abandon their plan.
+My friend's wife developed a serious degenerative condition in her spine and was told by her doctor to avoid any kind of activity that could result in an injury.
+He said that she could be left paralyzed by sudden jarring motions, such as those possible on an ocean-going sailboat, and this was enough to deter them.
+I was devastated for them and considered abandoning my own liveaboard plan, yet they encouraged me to stick with it and continued to teach me what they had learned, and they introduced me to some of their friends who offered me sailing instruction.

 Finding a Suitable Boat

 In late 1999, I sold my home, my vehicle, and most of my belongings, and began searching up and down the Gulf Coast for a used sailboat.
 I probably could have found a more cruising-worthy, offshore boat to purchase, yet I settled on a 28.5' Benetau First, which was more of a near shore racer-cruiser than a liveaboard vessel.
 I had a small "galley" or kitchen, compact fridge, and a "head" as the bathroom on a boat is called.
 It was easy to sail, and I figured that if I sailed conservatively and watched the weather forecasts that I could sail it on to Florida or the Caribbean and trade it in for a larger sailboat there.